-Idea->Design->Build is the basic, high level workflow for any project.
+Idea->Design->Build is the basic, high-level workflow for any project.
 Experience shows me time and again that jumping too quickly from idea to build, with insufficient design time, is really stupid.
 This applies whether you’re building a chair in the woodshed, a meal in the kitchen or coding an app on the old Macbook.

 Because there are no limitations on possibility:

-Larry Paige said in an interview with Charlie Rose that they’ve basically been able to execute on everything the’ve thought of.
+Larry Paige said in an interview with Charlie Rose that they’ve basically been able to execute on everything they’ve thought of.
 Basically, their ideas haven’t been significantly limited by technological limitations.
 If you know that with enough persistence that everything is tractable, doesn’t it make sense to spend as much time as possible on the design phase to make sure the vision is very clear?

 Design as solidifier of belief:

 Despite that you CAN execute on anything you can design, sometimes the idea is SOOOOO audacious and seems so implausible and will be so expensive to build that design is needed to make the idea seem real in the minds of the collaborators, investors–maybe even you!
 As I’ve posted about before, leaders can get very far by just being a great “Picture-Painter in Chief.”